magento/merchdocs/src/system/saas.md

 title: Magento Services
 ---

 Some Magento features are deployed as SaaS services.
-To use these services, you must connect your Magento instance to these services using an API key and a private key and specifying the SaaS environment in the [Magento configuration]({% link configuration/services/saas.md %}).
+To use these services, you must connect your Magento instance to these services using an API key and a private key, and specifying the SaaS environment in the [Magento configuration]({% link configuration/services/saas.md %}).

 ## Magento API key and private key {#apikey}